a-lohia/lidar_camera_calibration/README.md

 ## btw this is not renering properly on GitHub (if you want to see the equations open in vscode)

+## TODO

+1. Add support for LiDAR point selection/visualization through Open3D

+1. Integrate code for lidar syncing.
+Code is [here](https://github.com/carnegiemellonracing/driverless/blob/dual-lidar/driverless_ws/src/perceptions/perceptions/ros/utils/debug/LidarVisNode.py) (add ICP)

+2. Point to Pixel Algorithm
+    - test the case of two cones in front of each other
+3. Think of averaging or other techniques to increase robustness of the pipeline

+4. Add code to increase redundancy of dlt (more observations + minimizations)

+5. Change algorithms to take keep image separate

 ## The Repo
 - `main.py` is where the test is run
 - `dlt.py` has the direct linear transform function that takes in LiDAR and camera points and returns the projection matrix